-My story is not unique—between May and July this year alone, approximately 82,000 people faced redundancy.
-Yet, as the saying goes, “write what you know.”
+My story is not unique—between May and July of 2024 alone, approximately 82,000 people faced redundancy (ONS).

 Redundancy and Emotional Well-Being